 “I think I might like this job,” Karen said, looking at me.
-“But I need more details.”
+“But I need more information.”

 We entered the modern, high-rise office building and took the elevator to the 11th floor.
 As we walked down a narrow corridor, we passed a series of offices belonging to different businesses.
 Each office was separated from the corridor by an opaque partition, with a glass door, offering a view into its interior.
 A young woman, in every case, sat behind a desk and looked up as we passed.

-When we reached the office of Hyundai-Vinamotor, a young, Vietnamese woman wearing a modern version of the traditional ao dai dress opened the door and greeted us.
+When we reached the office of Hyundai-Vinamotor, a young, Vietnamese woman wearing a modern version of the traditional ao dai dress opened the door and greeted us with a smile.

 “The general manager will be with you shortly,” she said.
 Her English was hard to understand, as if she barely understood any English at all.

 “No, a friend,” Karen replied.
 “He returns to California soon.”